cioos-siooc/cioos-siooc-datasets/.github/ISSUE_TEMPLATE/dataset-submission.md

 ---
+name: Dataset Workflow
-Title: Nominal Dataset ID/Title
+title: Dataset ID/Title
-Description: Short description of dataset
+about: Track dataset status
+---

 ERDDAP: ERDDAP link
 CKAN: CKAN link
----

 # CIOOS Dataset Workflow
 Nominal workflow steps/stages are listed below.
 Please fill in as many details as possible.
 It is expected that most datasets will follow similar path from submission to completion. \
 Note: All 'Essential' stages will need to be completed for dataset to be marked as 'Complete'

 ## Initial Submission